-For inland navigation, the CRF only includes greenhouse gas emissions from domestic navigation, i.e. all voyages that both depart and arrive in the Netherlands.
+For inland navigation, the CRF includes greenhouse gas emissions from domestic navigation, i.e. all voyages that both depart and arrive in the Netherlands.
 Emissions from international navigation, with either departure or arrival abroad, are reported as a memo item and are not included in the national totals.
-The NFR includes all emissions of air pollutants from inland navigation that take place on Dutch national territory, including the emissions from international navigation emitted in the Netherlands.
+The NFR includes all emissions of air pollutants from inland navigation within Dutch national territory, including the emissions from international navigation.
+As such, the activity data differ for both reporting obligations.
 The NFR emission totals are also used for air quality modelling.

-For fisheries, both the CRF and the NFR include emissions resulting from the fuel delivered to fisheries in the Netherlands.
-Since some of these deliveries take place at sea, not all emissions resulting from these fuel deliveries take place on Dutch national territory.
-Specifically for air quality modelling, estimates are made of air pollutant emissions from fisheries on the Dutch part of the North Sea.
+For fisheries, both the CRF and the NFR include emissions resulting from the fuel deliveries to fisheries in the Netherlands (i.e. fuel sold).
+Not all emissions resulting from these fuel deliveries take place on Dutch national territory.
+Specifically for air quality modelling, emissions of air pollutants are estimated on the Dutch part of the North Sea.